Cycle Time

 PR Modal

-• On the left, all PRs from that category, grouped by repository.
+• Grouped PRs: On the left, all PRs from that category are grouped by repository.

 • Risk: High/Medium/Low.

-• Commits: the commits linked to the PR with an overview and a link to the commit.
+• Commits: Commits linked to the PR, including an overview and a direct link.

-• Comments: All the comments for the PR.
+• Comments: All comments made on the PR.

-• Tickets: The tickets linked to the PR.
+• Tickets: Any tickets linked to the PR.

-The modal also contains a "Go to commit" button when expanding specific commits, which takes you directly to the commit page in the Git Provider.
+When expanding specific commits, the modal also includes a "Go to commit" button, which directs you to the commit page in the Git Provider.

 1601